St Mary's, Studley Royal: Architecture and description

 As at Skelton, Burges's design demonstrates a move from his favoured Early-French, to an English style.
 Pevsner writes of "a Victorian shrine, a dream of Early English glory".
 The interior is spectacular, exceeding Skelton in richness and majesty.
-The stained glass is of particularly high quality.
+The stained-glass windows are particularly fine quality.
 Burges used many members of his usual architectural team: the sculpture is by Thomas Nicholls, the glass was designed by Frederick Weekes and constructed by Saunders & Co.
 St Mary's is Burges' "ecclesiastical masterpiece".
 The church is a Grade I Listed Building.